JCSDA/jedi-docs/docs/jedi-components/ufo/newobsop.rst

 Most of the time you’d only need to modify the Fortran module (3), and the files from (1-2) can be generated automatically.

-To generate the ObsOperator files, you can run the following script: :code:`ufo/tools/new_obsop/create_obsop_fromexample.sh MyOperator path/to/myoperator`
+To generate the ObsOperator files, you can run the following script: :code:`ufo/tools/new_obsop/create_obsop_fromexample.sh <ObsOperatorName> <directory>`

-:code:`MyOperator` is an UpperCamelCase name you’d like your obs operator to go by. :code:`path/to/myoperator` is relative to :code:`ufo/src/ufo`.
+:code:`<ObsOperatorName>` is an UpperCamelCase name you’d like your obs operator to go by. :code:`<directory>` is a directory name in :code:`ufo/src/ufo`.
 Examples for existing obsoperators: atmvertinterp, crtm, identity.

 Example of calling :code:`create_obsop_fromexample.sh`: